 - Many guests that visit Shangri-La Country Hotel & Spa claim their own piece of paradise by languishing around the pool, enjoying the well kept gardens, walking in the surrounding bush or simply watching the resident wild monkeys frolicking in the trees.
-For the more active, a variety of activities is available on site, including tennis, volleyball, jogging trails and bird watching.
+For the more active, a variety of activities is available on site, including tennis, volleyball and bird watching.

 Meercats, monkeys and baboons are an integral part of the unique African bush at Shangri-La Country Hotel & Spa.
 As wild primates instinctively fear humans, we do not feed, tease or engage with the animals that call this place home.
 As a precautionary measure, we request hotel guests to do the same by keeping a respectful distance from them.
 They are unlikely to get up to any monkey mischief if guests simply remain alert, supervise children when animals are nearby and keep their hotel windows and doors locked when leaving the rooms.